-NOTE Splitting audio clips in the Fairlight page will never alter video clips in the Edit page even if those audio and video clips are linked.
+NOTE Splitting audio clips in the Fairlight page will never alter video clips in the Edit page, even if those audio and video clips are linked.

-In this exercise, you'll align the stacked clips, and with one operation, split the all of the voiceover clips between phrases.
+In this exercise, you'll align the stacked clips, and with one operation, split all the voiceover clips between phrases.